Heading to Walt Disney World? We share these unique things to do at Disney World, so you can enjoy fun Disney activities off the beaten path.

 Restaurant options at Hollywood Studios vary greatly, so it all depends on what you’re in the mood for.
 You can’t go wrong with any of the three restaurants I mentioned above.

 Pandora is the newest and most popular land in Animal Kingdom.
 Much like Toy Story Land, if you want to ride either Flight of Passage or Na’vi River Journey, I highly advise getting to Animal Kingdom at least 30-45 minutes before the park opens.

 This area has incredible architecture and renderings of the land from Avatar the movie.
 More importantly, you can find some really delicious and unique snacks here.

 - Pongu Lumpia made with pineapple and cream cheese – Pongu Pongu

-- Rum Blossom made with rum, apple and pear limeade, and passion fruit boba – Pongu Pongu
+- Rum Blossom is made with rum, apple, and pear limeade, and passion fruit boba – Pongu Pongu

 - Blueberry Cream Cheese Mousse with Passion Fruit curd – Satu’li Canteen

 Animal Kingdom is home to the best live shows in Disney World.
 Two live musicals play in designated theatres throughout the day.
 The first is Finding Nemo: the musical which features original music set to the Pixar movie.